SalesConnection/Caction-Support/docs/How_edit_or_update_data_inside_system.md

    <br>

 3. In the Customer Details page, the pencil icon <span style="color:blue">✏️</span> indicates the edit functionality.
-For each edit, an explanation will be provided for each function.
+Each editable field serves a specific function as described below.

    <br>